IELTS Cue Card Sample 3 - Describe a book that had a major influence on you

 If you pick an academic book, let’s say JAVA programming language book, Introduction to business or Accounting you can tell how this book has changed your view on this specific subject and created a solid base on the subject and influenced you to later study on that subject further.

 Q. How often do you read books?

 Answer: Unfortunately, I don't read books very often.
-When I was younger my mom used to tell me stories from different books so this is the reason that I am aware of the fairytales.
-The only book I have read is 'Twilight' by Stephenie Meyer when I was 15 years old and the motivation to do that was the movie with the same name which was released in 2008.
+When I was younger, my mom used to tell me stories from different books so this is the reason that I am aware of the fairytales.
+I read 'Twilight' by Stephenie Meyer when I was 15 years old and the motivation to do that was the movie with the same name which was released in 2008.
 From another perspective, though, I read almost all of my books when I was at university but I was forced to do that.
-So I would come to the conclusion that, I don't read books in my free time but only when I have to.
+So I would come to the conclusion that I don't read books in my free time but only when I have to.

 Tip: You can either say that you don't or you do read books.
 If you are in the first category refer to the reasons why you don't do that.
 For example, you can say that you don't have time, many interesting books are expensive, you can't read online books because it's tiring and anything else comes to your mind.

 If you are in the second category, just think of the kinds of books you have read and try to describe them in a few words.
 You can also include your university books.